sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 Explanation of complex parameters below:

 * `input .csv file`: Here, you should upload a .csv file formatted in the [following way](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/1211/example.csv), making sure to include headers in your csv file.
 Refer to our [Labware Library](https://labware.opentrons.com/?category=wellPlate) to copy API names for labware to include in the `Source Labware` and `Dest Labware` columns of the .csv.
+* `Left Pipette Model`: Select which single channel pipette on left mount you will use for this protocol.
-* `Pipette Model`: Select which pipette you will use for this protocol.
+* `Right Pipette Model`: Select which single channel pipette on right mount you will use for this protocol.
-* `Pipette Mount`: Specify which mount your single-channel pipette is on (left or right)
 * `Tip Type`: Specify whether you want to use filter tips.
 * `Tip Usage Strategy`: Specify whether you'd like to use a new tip for each transfer, or keep the same tip throughout the protocol.
+* `Labwares (Slot 1-11)`: Specify labwares (source, destination and tipracks) to load on the slots of the deck.
+* `Left Used Rack`: Specify number of used tips in the left used rack.
+The used rack is to be loaded on slot with youngest number.
+* `Right Used Rack`: Specify number of used tips in the right used rack.
+The used rack is to be loaded on slot with youngest number.

 ---